KaotoIO/kaoto.io/content/docs/manual/04_datamapper/index.md

 ### Using XPath expression editor

-{{% callout note %}}
+> [!NOTE]
-The `XPath` editor is still under initial development and it currently supports only limited drag and drop.
+> The `XPath` editor is still under initial development and it currently supports only limited drag and drop.
 In future releases, more syntax assisting features will be added.
-{{% /callout %}}

 If you want to write something more in XPath expression rather than just a field path, you can launch the `XPath` expression editor and work with it.
 There is a pencil icon on the target field which launches the `XPath` expression editor when you click it.